MrOnyancha/hello-finagle-thrift/README.md

-hello-finagle
+hello-finagle-thrift
 =============

-A hello world app written in Scala using Finagle and Thrift.
+A hello world app written in Scala using Finagle, Thrift and Zookeeper.